coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/starting-the-nodes.md

     -e "s/\#SOCKET=\"\${CNODE_HOME}\/sockets\/node0.socket\"/SOCKET=\"\${NODE_HOME}\/db\/socket\"/g"
 ```

+{% hint style="info" %}
+For complete documentation from the developer on using the [gLiveView](https://cardano-community.github.io/guild-operators/Scripts/gliveview/) script and [env](https://cardano-community.github.io/guild-operators/Scripts/env/) file, visit [Guild Operators](https://cardano-community.github.io/guild-operators/).
+{% endhint %}

 {% hint style="warning" %}
-A node must reach epoch 208 (Shelley launch) before **gLiveView.sh** can start tracking the node syncing.
-You can track the node syncing using `journalctl` before epoch 208.
+A node must synchronize to epoch 208 (Shelley launch) before **gLiveView.sh** can start tracking the synchronization process.
+Before your node synchronizes to epoch 208, you can track node synchronization using the following command:

 ```
 journalctl --unit=cardano-node --follow
 ```
 {% endhint %}

+{% hint style="info" %}
+****:sparkles: **Pro tip**: If you synchronize a node, then you can copy the database directory to a different computer to save time synchronizing another node.
+{% endhint %}

-Run gLiveView to monitor the progress of the sync'ing of the blockchain.
+Run gLiveView to monitor the progress of synchronizing the blockchain.

 ```
 ./gLiveView.sh